Year of entry 2024

 For fees information for international taught postgraduate students, read Masters fees.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more on our living costs and budgeting page.

 Scholarships and financial support

 We’re offering up to 50 Business School Excellence Scholarships to UK and International students starting one of our Masters courses in 2024.
 These scholarships offer a 50% fee reduction and will be awarded to particularly deserving applicants who demonstrate excellent academic, professional and personal achievements.

 You do not have to submit a separate application for our Excellence Scholarships - you will be automatically considered when your course application is reviewed.

-You can use this Masters to complement your first degree.
-For example, if your first degree was in Marketing, you can build your consulting skills on top of this and be positioned for success in the Marketing and Brand Consulting domain.
+You can use this Masters course to complement your first degree.
+For example, if your first degree was in Marketing, you can build your consulting skills on top of that and be positioned for success in the Marketing and Brand Consulting domain.

 As part of this course, our dedicated Professional Development Tutor will provide tailored academic and career support to help you achieve your career ambitions.

 You can expect expert advice and guidance on your career choices, help in identifying and applying for jobs, support to boost your employability, as well as coaching to develop the professional skills you will need to start a successful career, and how to evidence these to prospective employers.

 You’ll also benefit from the University’s Careers Service, where you can access a range of support to help you plan your career and make well-informed decisions, even after you graduate.